SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 2 damage; pull 1
 - ★ 12–16: 4 damage; pull 2
 - ✸ 17+: 5 damage; pull 3
 Effect: If the target is pulled adjacent to the ensnarer, the ensnarer takes a free strike against them.

 **Soulsight**
 Each creature within 2 of the ensnarer can’t be hidden from them.

 #### DEMON FRENZIED

-**LEVEL 1 HARRIER MINION**
+**Level 1 HARRIER MINION**
-**Demon, Planar EV 4**
+*Demon, Planar EV 4*
 **Stamina:** 8
 **Weakness:** Holy 3
 **Speed:** 6